helmut/forms/README.md

 ## Customisation

-Forms was designed as a framework upon which developers can build a library of modules that can simplify the repetitive task of processing complex requests.
-A basic set of fields, templates and plugins are included, however the expectation is that you will use those as a starting point for customisation.
+Forms was designed as a framework upon which developers can build a library of modules to simplify the repetitive task of processing complex requests.
+A basic set of fields and templates are included, however the expectation is that you will use those as a starting point for customisation.
 By rolling your own, you can design, build and test them once, and drop them into any application.

 *  [Creating fields](src/Fields/)
 *  [Creating templates](src/templates/)